-295 also in charge of the data validation when an inquiry is finished.
-The CLPA manager has full access to CLPA data: he can add, modify or delete any data at any time.
-An example of a management level interface for inquiry creation is shown in Figure 8.
+or delete any data at any time.
+An example of a management level interface for inquiry creation is shown in Fig. 8.

-The data entry level allows CLPA observers to enter and to modify their own observations, but prohibits modification of data provided by other observers.
+The data entry level allows CLPA observers to enter and to modify their own observations but prohibits modification of data provided by other observers.
 At this level, there is no access to modify any investigation zone or any inquiry.
 An observer can only add data to an existing inquiry previously created and assigned to him by the CLPA manager.
-Figure 9 shows an example where an observer is

-305 paths) is then displayed.
-The GIS box is used to connect the CLPA sheet to a geographic object of avalanche limits in ArcGis geodatabase via its identification number.
+Figure 9 shows an example where an observer is creating a new CLPA sheet for the inquiry "Molines-en-Queyras" defined in Fig. 8.
+In the CLPA path box, he selects an existing path or can create a new one.
+In our example, the existing path number 10 is chosen and its relevant information (path label, ski resorts, protection structures, EPA paths) is then displayed.
+The GIS box is used to connect the CLPA sheet to a geographic object of avalanche limits in ArcGIS geodatabase via its identification number.
 Finally, the observer adds proofs and their sources.
 The text of eyewitness report and the number of sources are summarized on the interface.

-The data visualization level is assigned to a data distributor, a photo-interpreter and other actors 310 who need to consult collected data without any modification.
+The data visualization level is assigned to a data distributor, a photo-interpreter and other actors who need to consult collected data without any modification.
 At this access level, a data distributor can also download CLPA materials for an investigation zone that has been already updated and formatted for distribution to stakeholders.
 Furthermore, this level provides access to the public version of CLPA sheets and to the digital library of photographs and documents.

-- The digital library (Figure 10) has been developed to enhance the interoperability between CLPA 315 and EPA observation systems.
-It contains graphics and documents used in both systems: photographs for CLPA proofs, photographs of CLPA paths, CLPA archival documents, photographs of EPA paths and other reference documents of EPA events such as post event photographs showing snow deposit, damages and so on.
+The digital library (Fig. 10) has been developed to enhance the interoperability between CLPA and EPA observation systems.
+It contains graphics and documents used in both systems: photographs for CLPA proofs, photographs of CLPA paths, CLPA archival documents, photographs of EPA paths and other reference documents of EPA events such as post-

+Librar у Add ne ewfile Imported by File format Key word of import 👻 - Tool 👻 1 2 3 4 5 > >> File Title Author Date of import Observation tool Use Photo of the path number 1 of the municipality 09322 - USTOU User Name 13/2/2009 CLPA CLPA inq Auzat - Guzet-2009 Photo of the path number 2 of the municipality 09322 - USTOU User Name 13/2/2009 CLPA CLPA inq Auzat - Guzet-2009 Photo of the path number 2 of the municipality 09322 - USTOU User Name 13/2/2009 CLPA CLPA inq Auzat - Guzet-2009 Photo of the path number 33 of the municipality 09030 - AUZAT User Name 10/2/2009 CLPA CLPA inq Auzat - Guzet-2009 ose an action for sele ected files: << < 1234 5 > >> event photographs showing snow deposit, damages and so on.
 The library accepts several graphical and PDF formats and can be used by all EPA-CLPA-SSA members.
-For each file, the information about the title, file name, person who - 320 imported the file, date of file import and details of use (CLPA inquiry, EPA events and so on) is displayed.
+For each file, the information about the title, file name, person who imported the file, date of file import and details of use (CLPA inquiry, EPA events and so on) is displayed.
 The same file in the library can be used simultaneously in CLPA or EPA systems.